sigsum/sigsum/archive/2025-01-21--meeting-minutes.md

   - nisse: Preparing fosdem slides, https://git.glasklar.is/nisse/fosdem-sigsum-2025/-/tree/main
   - nisse: Preparing for sigsum-go release, see https://git.glasklar.is/sigsum/core/sigsum-go/-/merge_requests/224
   - elias: want to solve "Primary is (sometimes) unable to collect cosignature from litebastion+litewitness" https://git.glasklar.is/sigsum/core/log-go/-/issues/101 -- "INTERNAL ERROR" messages
-         - nisse says: Al posted a blog link that is possibly related (see issue).
+       - nisse: Al posted a blog link that is possibly related (see issue).
        - TODO elias: add Milan witness to seasalp
   - filippo: pushed litebastion and litewitness v0.4.0
     - https://github.com/FiloSottile/litetlog/blob/main/NEWS.md#v040
   - filippo: discussed log/witness/monitor design with Cloudflare team, especially around Web Manifest Transparency
        - about how to apply in browser
        - hard problem in web setting
        - it must be possible to take over a domain, but old owner should get notified
        - encouraged them to write in transparency dev slack
   - ln5: no status updates

 ## Decisions